Citizens, the “Week of World Pasta” nears its end with a unique pasta drink/dessert from India!

 Falooda is a cold beverage popular in the Indian subcontinent.
 Traditionally it is made from mixing just four ingredients – soaked sabja (sweet basil) seeds, rose syrup or rooh afza, falooda sev (these are vermicelli made from corn starch) and chilled milk.

-Top with a bit of dry fruits or vanilla ice cream and your falooda is ready.
+There is no need to add any sugar, as the sweetness of the rose syrup is enough to make this sweet.
+Top with a bit of dry fruits or vanilla ice cream and your creation is ready.
 You have to enjoy this dessert drink with a spoon.

-Falooda is equally popular all over India, but especially in Delhi and Mumbai.
+This drink/dessert is equally popular all over India, but especially in Delhi and Mumbai.
 It is not only delicious but also very cooling for dealing with the Summer heat, as both sabja seeds and rooh afza are very cooling in nature.

 If you do not have falooda sev, substitute whole wheat vermicelli instead.

 Citizens, please note that I can no longer afford to absorb the nearly $1000 per month it costs to keep the site running smoothly, including marketing expenses, etc.

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.